 - Average click-through rate: 2.5%

-Note: if you recently changed email marketing service providers it's not unusual to experience a drop in open rates.
+Note: If you recently changed email marketing service providers, it's not unusual to experience a drop in open rates.
 You can read about why this happens here.

 How can I boost my open rates?

-They should give the first clues for your recipient what your email will be about.
-If it’s something that grabs their attention and promises value for them, they will be eager to open your email.
+- Write compelling and click-worthy email subject lines and email preview texts.
+If it’s something that grabs your subscribers’ attention and promises value for them, they will be eager to open your email.

 - Remember that a lot of people read emails on their phones.
 So optimize your subject lines and preview text for mobile viewing.
 Keep them short, relevant and interesting.
 There's no magic formula here—it takes time to find the best type of subject lines that your audience loves.
 Some of your subject lines will perform better than others.
 After every email is sent, check and track the email’s performance to keep learning and optimizing.

 After trying each of these tactics, carefully analyze each email campaign.
 Look at how they were received and when they were opened.
 And make small adjustments the next time.

 How can I increase my click rates?

-You can increase your click rates by segmenting your audience.
+You can increase your click rates by:

+- Segmenting your audience.
 Segmenting is when you put your subscribers into smaller groups based on similarities.
-Like their interests, preferences, behaviors.
-And don't worry, you can set up as many segments you wish in Flodesk, your subscribers won't be double-counted and you’ll never pay more.
+Like their interests, preferences or behaviors.
+And don't worry, you can set up as many segments as you want in Flodesk—your subscribers won't be double-counted and you’ll never pay more.
 When you segment your list, you can create and send them hyper-relevant, value-packed, personalized emails and offers, making it a no-brainer for them to click and get even more value from you.

-Let's sum it up
+Let's sum it up!

-Both open rates and click rates are highly dependent on your industry, email list size, subscriber preferences, and nature of your email campaigns.
+- Both open rates and click rates are highly dependent on your industry, email list size, subscriber preferences and nature of your email campaigns.

-The best way to boost your open rates is to write click-worthy, but not misleading subject lines and preview texts.
+- The best way to boost your open rates is to write click-worthy, but not misleading subject lines and preview texts.